Huaiqun: Geography

 The town is located at the west of Luocheng Mulao Autonomous County.
 The town shares a border with Yizhou District to the west, Jian'an Township to the north, and the town of Tianhe to the east and south.

 The Kama Reservoir (卡马水库) is located at the north of the town, providing drinking water and water for irrigation for the town.

 Climate

 The town is in the subtropical monsoon climate zone, with an average annual temperature of 18.9 C, total annual rainfall of 1567 mm, a frost-free period of 320 days and annual average sunshine hours in 1402.5 hours.

 Economy

 The principal industries in the town are agriculture and mineral resources.
-The region mainly produce rice, corn, and soybean.
+The region mainly produces rice, corn, and soybean.
 Economic crops are mainly sugarcane, cassava, and tobacco.

 The region also has an abundance of iron, lead, zinc, phosphorite, silicon dioxide, and calcite.

 Demographics

-In 2019, Huaiqun had a total population of 23,581 over the whole town.
+In 2019, Huaiqun had a total population of 23,581.